natduca/osx-trace/README.md

 very obvious how to use it.

-This project downloads and compiles the OSX trace utility for you and wraps it so that it is obvious what to do.
-Just type:
+This project downloads and compiles the OSX trace utility for you and wraps it so that it is stupid easy:
-   ./osx-trace ---help
+    ./osx-trace record my_trace.trace

+Press control-C to finish recording.